danclasol/Docs/git/06_branches/04_switch.md

 ## Common Use

-Create and switch to a new branch
+Create and copy current local changes to a new branch

 ```sh
 git switch -c NEW_BRANCH_NAME